 - UE: When barring control parameters are broadcast by the RAN, access barring based on Access Identity(es) configured in the USIM and/or an Access Category is applied prior to an initial upstream transmission for the UE which provides a mechanism to limit transmissions from UEs categorized as non-prioritized, while allowing transmissions from UEs categorized as prioritized (such as MPS subscribed UEs), during the RRC Connection Establishment procedure as specified in clause 5.2. - UDM: One or more ARP priority levels are assigned for prioritized or critical services.
-The ARP of the prioritized QoS Flows for each DN is set to an appropriate Priority Level.
-The 5QI for prioritized QoS Flows is set in accordance with the prioritized service requirements, including QoS characteristics used in combination with any dynamic 5QI values as well as any Priority Level configured with standardized 5QI. - PCF: The "IMS Signalling Priority" information is set for the subscriber in the UDM, and the PCF modifies the ARP of the QoS Flow used for IMS signalling, for each DN which supports prioritized services leveraging on IMS signalling, to an appropriate Priority Level assigned for that service.
+The ARP of the prioritized QoS Flows for each DN is set to an appropriate ARP priority level.
+The 5QI is from the standard value range as specified in clause 5.7.2.7.
+In addition, Priority Level may be configured for the standardized 5QIs, and if configured, it overwrites the default value specified in the QoS characteristics Table 5.7.4-1. - PCF: The "IMS Signalling Priority" information is set for the subscriber in the UDM, and the PCF modifies the ARP of the QoS Flow used for IMS signalling, for each DN which supports prioritized services leveraging on IMS signalling, to an appropriate ARP priority level assigned for that service.